 Chimney stacks

 Repair category -

-Notes None noted.
+Notes None.

 Roofing including roof space

 Repair category 2

-Notes The roof appears of original design.
-Weathering and moss growth evident.
+Notes The roof coverings appear to be original to the construction of the property.
+General age related wear and tear was noted to roof surfaces.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.

 Rainwater fittings

 Repair category 1

-Notes Gutters are blocked in places and should be cleared.
+Notes No significant defects evident.